What is Inventory Management? 8 Key Techniques + Types (2026 Guide)

 2. LIFO (Last In, First Out)

-The most recently added inventory is sold first.
+LIFO assumes that the most recently added inventory is sold first.

-Used for: Accounting purposes in some regions.
+Used for: Primarily accounting purposes in certain regions.

 3. ABC Analysis